Olympic chief Bach consults with IOC members over virus fallout - France 24

 Bach was to address the 100 IOC members in three different sessions decided by language and local time zone.

+"The IOC held today a series of internal consultations with IOC members to hear from them in preparation of the IOC Session which will be prepared by the IOC executive board in its meeting on June 10, 2020," said an IOC statement later Wednesday.

-Bach's aim is to canvas the members for their view on "how to handle the consequences of the coronavirus pandemic", a source told AFP.
+Bach's aim was to canvas the members for their view on "how to handle the consequences of the coronavirus pandemic", a source told AFP.

 The IOC president wants to hear "thoughts, ideas and experiences of all members across the globe", it added.